Royal Botanic Gardens Victoria: Non-native traditional gardens

 The Royal Botanic Gardens Melbourne were initially intended to be a horticultural exhibition for the public to enjoy, many seeds were traded between early European botanists such as Arthur and Von Mueller, who planted non-native species.
 The Queen and her grandfather, Dame Nellie Melba and Paderewski contributed plantings on occasions throughout the history of the gardens.

 Plant science

-Since its earliest days, the Royal Botanic Gardens is involved in plant research and identification.
-This is done primarily through the National Herbarium of Victoria, which is based at the Gardens.
+Since its earliest days, the Royal Botanic Gardens has been involved in plant research and identification.
+This is now done primarily through the National Herbarium of Victoria, which is based at the Gardens.
 The Herbarium is also home to the State Botanical Collection, which includes over 1.5 million dried plant specimens, and an extensive collection of books, journals and artworks.
 Research findings are published in the journal Muelleria, which is a scientific representation of the work done in the Gardens in any one year.
 More recently, the Australian Research Centre for Urban Ecology has been established to look at plants that grow in urban environments specifically.